syncfusion-content/ej2-maps-docs/ej2-javascript/maps/accessibility.md

 ## Keyboard Navigation

 All the Maps actions can be controlled via keyboard keys.
-The applicable key combinations and their relative functionalities are listed below for the appropriate UI features available in the component.
+The applicable key combinations and their relative functionalities are listed below for the appropriate UI features available in the control.

 Interaction Keys |Description
 -----|-----